AlgebroHeavyGuns/Programming/Basics/README.md

 ### All these programs were designed and implemented by Algebro
-### Todos estos programas fueron diseñados e implementado por Algebro.
+### Todos estos programas fueron diseñados e implementados por Algebro.